title

 NONE label Black/white Parlophone label with silver print Type-6:

-This 6th label have two "EMI" marks, which are white with black print (reversed).
+This 6th label has two "EMI" marks, which are white with black print (reversed).

-These labels may look almost the same as the previous type but this type has the word "RENTING" in the circle credit.
+These labels may look almost the same as the previous type, but this version includes the word "RENTING" in the circle credit.

 NONE label Apple label Type-8: